Defence Staff (Lithuania): Restoration and NATO

 Lithuania restored independence in March 1990 and started organizing its armed forces.
 The Defence Staff was established on 21 May 1991 by the Ministry of National Defence.
 In February 1992, the staff was liquidated as a separate legal entity and became a department of the ministry.
 From January 1994 to November 1996, the staff was subordinated to the command of the armed forces and not the ministry.
 The main tasks of the Defence Staff included planning armed defence of Lithuania, coordinating activities of different branches of the armed forces, planning and coordinating Lithuania's participation in international military missions and cooperation with foreign militaries, organizing military procurement, and implementing NATO standards.

 On 23 April 2008, the new Joint Staff under the Armed Forces was created to handle operational tasks.
 It was to employ 140 people.
 The old Defence Staff continued to handle strategic planning until May 2011 when it was replaced by general director of capabilities and armaments.
 The main objective of the Joint Staff is to plan, lead, and support military operations, including international cooperation missions (e.g. International Security Assistance Force or Kosovo Force), of the Lithuanian Armed Forces.
 The staff coordinates activities of all branches of the military.
 Another task of the Joint Staff was preparing the Lithuanian military doctrine.
 The first doctrine was approved and adopted in March 2010.
 The Joint Staff was renamed the Defence Staff on 1 January 2018.
 It continues to handle operational functions and also assumed the strategic planning functions.

 Chiefs

 The Chief of the Defence Staff is nominated by the Chief of Defence and approved by the Ministry of National Defence.
-Since September 2020, the Chief of the Defence Staff is Mindaugas Steponavičius.
+Since September 2020, the Chief of the Defence Staff has been Mindaugas Steponavičius.
 The chiefs are usually rotated every three to five years.